 Instructions

-- Heat the oil in a deep fryer to 350°F. If you don't have a deep fryer, you can heat oil in a large dutch oven or cast iron skillet, use a deep fry thermometer to measure.
+- Heat the 2 quarts vegetable oil in a deep fryer to 350°F. If you don't have a deep fryer, you can heat oil in a large dutch oven or cast iron skillet, use a deep fry thermometer to measure.

-- Rinse the fish and pat it dry.
+- Rinse the 24 ounces cod fish fillets, cut into smaller pieces, and pat it dry.
 Leave whole or cut into smaller pieces (I prefer smaller pieces).

-- Combine 1 cup of the flour, garlic powder, paprika, fine sea salt, baking soda, ground pepper in a shallow dish, stirring to combine.
-Stir the egg into the dry ingredients.
-Gradually add the beer (so it doesn't foam too much) until a thin batter is formed.
+- Combine 1 cup of the flour, 1 tablespoon garlic powder, 1 tablespoon paprika, 2 teaspoons fine sea salt, 2 teaspoons ground black pepper, 1 teaspoon baking soda, in a shallow dish, stirring to combine.
+Stir the 1 egg into the dry ingredients.
+Gradually add the 12 ounces light beer (so it doesn't foam too much) until a thin batter is formed.

 - Toss the fish filets in the remaining 1/2 cup flour in a shallow dish or bowl and tap off the excess.